Allen Institute for AI: Generative AI

-AI2 has been actively involved in the development of open-source artificial intelligence through the release of fully open large language models, datasets, and model training assets.
+Ai2 has been actively involved in the development of open-source artificial intelligence through the release of fully open large language models, datasets, and model training assets.

-OLMo model family
+Olmo model family

-On May 11, 2023, AI2 announced they were developing OLMo, an open language model aiming to match the performance of other state-of-the-art language models.
-In February 2024, 1B and 7B parameter variants of the model were open-sourced, including code, model weights with intermediate snapshots and logs, and contents of their Dolma training dataset, making it the most open state-of-the-art model available.
-In November 2024, AI2 released the second iteration of OLMo, OLMo 2, with the initial release including 7B and 13B parameter models.
-In March 2025, AI2 released a 32B variant of OLMo 2, claiming to have released "the first fully-open model (all data, code, weights, and details are freely available) to outperform GPT3.5-Turbo and GPT-4o mini".
+On May 11, 2023, Ai2 announced they were developing OLMo, an open language model aiming to match the performance of other state-of-the-art language models.
+In February 2024, 1B and 7B parameter variants of the model were open-sourced, including code, model weights with intermediate snapshots and logs, and contents of their Dolma training dataset (a three-trillion-token English corpus drawn from web text, academic publications, code, books, social media, and encyclopedic sources), making it the most open state-of-the-art model available.

+In September 2024, Ai2 released OLMoE, the first mixture-of-experts model in the OLMo family, developed jointly with Contextual AI.
+The sparse model has roughly 7 billion total parameters, of which about 1 billion are active per input token, and was trained on 5 trillion tokens.
+As with other OLMo releases, the model weights were accompanied by the training data, code, logs, and intermediate training checkpoints.

+In November 2024, Ai2 released the second iteration of Olmo, OLMo 2, with the initial release including 7B and 13B parameter models.
+In March 2025, Ai2 released a 32B variant of OLMo 2, claiming to have released "the first fully-open model (all data, code, weights, and details are freely available) to outperform GPT3.5-Turbo and GPT-4o mini".

+In November 2025, Ai2 released their Olmo 3 set of models (now styled with a lowercase "L" and "M").
+These included the Olmo 3 Think (7 and 32B), Olmo 3 Base (7 and 32B), Olmo 3 Instruct (7B) and Olmo 3 RL Zero (7B).
+In December 2025, Ai2 announced an update to the 32B model, Olmo 3.1.

 Tulu models and post-training recipes

-In addition to the fully-open OLMo family of models, AI2 has also developed Tulu, a family of instruction-tuned models and open post-training recipes that build on open-weights base models (e.g., Meta's Llama) to provide fully transparent alternatives to proprietary instruction-tuning methods.
+In addition to the fully-open Olmo family of models, Ai2 has also developed Tulu, a family of instruction-tuned models and open post-training recipes that build on open-weights base models (e.g., Meta's Llama) to provide fully transparent alternatives to proprietary instruction-tuning methods.
 AI2 released the first iteration of Tulu in June 2023, with subsequent iterations being released in November 2023 (Tulu 2) and November 2024 (Tulu 3).